Deepa-Ramki/2D-3D-Registration/README.md

    - These coordinates are used to crop the CT volume for focused visualization.

 4. **DRR Generation**:
-   - DRRs are generated using the DiffDRR module from the cropped CT volume.
+   - DRRs are generated using the DiffDRR module from the cropped `CT volume`.

 </details>